matonis/yara_tools/README.md

 yara_tools
 ===========

-Python bindings to author YARA rules using Python nomenclature.
+Python bindings to author YARA rules using natural Python conventions.
 Additional features to automate YARA rules programatically.
 If YARA is the *"pattern matching swiss [Army] knife"* of the binary world, then *yara_tools* is the **butter knife** of signature generation!

 *"But hold on, @matonis... isn't a butter knife only a utensil used to cut a sliver of cold butter which is then aggressively wiped on a crusty piece of bread?"*